maxi-moto/qit/README.md

      qit (quick git) a collection of aliases and functions for git.

-qit is an every growing collection of git commands that I use regularly.
+qit is an ever growing collection of git commands that I use regularly.

 #### This is still a work in progess!